yiisoft/yii2-queue/docs/guide/driver-sqs.md

 The message group ID is required by SQS for FIFO queues.
 You can configure your own or use the "default" value.

-The deduplication ID is generated automatically, so no matter if you have activated content based deduplication in the SQS queue or not, this ID will be used.
+The deduplication ID is generated automatically, so no matter if you have activated content-based deduplication in the SQS queue or not, this ID will be used.

 Console
 -------